apiel/zicBox/NOTE.md

 - TODO use metal and string engine from audio folder!! should it use as wel the fm one?? (<----the fm one is metal!!!)

+- TODO update auto update :p

+- TODO perform scatter effect... maybe each engine could have 1 or 2 perform value, which could then be used...

 - TODO pixel drum bass give the possibility to set the number of chained filter (from 2 to 8)

 - TODO add WSL doc https://github.com/nlpeeee/zp/blob/main/docs/WSL_DEV_ENVIRONMENT.md